-Project Eligibility Requirements Projects must sa Projects must satisfy all requirements listed below in order to be evaluated for funding allocation.
-Structure Size All structures with in the Project scope satisfy the minimum th reshold dimensions Pass/Fail Project Type Project scope cov include any ineligi vers only rehabilitation ible project types n, seismic upgrades, a nd/or replacement and d does not Pass/Fail Project Phase Project scope only detailed design; te y covers eligible phas ender and/or construc ses (i.e. feasibility and ction) and does not inc planning studies, preli clude any ineligible pro minary and ject phases Pass/Fail Project Readiness The project is ready to move forward and can be completed within the 4-year timeframe.
-Pa The project demonstrates that feasibility issues have been considered and there are no major obstacles to complete the project by the completion deadline.
-Pa Project Design The project meets or exceeds applicable design standards and guidelines for the governing jurisdiction(s).
-Project Priority The Local Government has demonstrated commitment and/or high priority to the project via, for example, identification in Official Community Plans or Transportation Master Plans, Council support, and/or committed funding.
-Project Evaluat tion Criteria Risk -Scoring Framew ork An overall Risk- An overall Risk-Score will be determined based on the weighted scores awarded under each criteria.
-Criteria Condition (30%)Importance (20%)Operations & SafetySeismic Vulnerability (30%)Overall Risk Score / 15/ 15/ 15 / 15/ 60 %
+Project Eligibility Requirements Projects must satisfy all requirements listed below in order to be evaluated for funding allocation.
+Structure Size All structures within the Project scope satisfy the minimum threshold dimensions Project Type Project scope covers only rehabilitation, seismic upgrades, and/or replacement and does not include any ineligible project types Project Phase ses (i.e. feasibility and ction) and does not inc Pass/Fail Project Readiness The project is ready to move forward and can be completed within the 4-year timeframe.
+The project demonstrates that feasibility issues have been considered and there are no major obstacles to complete the project by the completion deadline.
+Project Design The project meets jurisdiction(s). s or exceeds applicat ole design standards a nd guidelines for the g overning Pass/Fail Project Priority The Local Government has demonstrated commitment and/or high priority to the project via, for example, identification in Official Community Plans or Transportation Master Plans, Council support, and/or committed funding.
+Project Evaluation Criteria Risk-Scoring Framework An overall Risk-Score will be determined based on the weighted scores awarded under each criteria.
+Criteria Score / 15 / 15 / 15 / 15 /60 %